Connect your NMEA 0183 and NMEA 2000 marine electronics with an onboard computer

 A common scenario is to use NGT-1 with Maxsea TimeZero, which is a widely used program for is marine navigation/chart plotting on your PC.
 Timezero will configure the NGT-1 for the data it needs and can display, giving you access to your NMEA 2000 data on; a clean, graphical screen.

-We can however, a step further than that; comes with diagnostics and data should you need it.
+However, we can gå a step further than that; comes with diagnostics and data should you need it.

 Using our free download program NMEA Reader in combination with the NGT-1 gives you access to all the PGNs that currently there are the bus.
 Since NMEA 2000 PGN is not human-readable, decoding is required in order to display it first. data in them, which is where our NMEA Reader program excels.
 Each PGN (except properties) is decomposed, especially; each field is displayed with its own parameters in a converted, readable format, which makes diagnostics on; your network simple.